 - Detuned Voices

 Synth Sound Reconstructions

 I have attempted to recreate some of the BOC sounds on various plugin synths.
-Below you will find the settings I am currently experimenting with for each one.
-Click on each photo to enlarge if needed.

 To get the lead in Roygbiv on the Bassline 101, start with the bass shown above, then change the range to 2 instead of 16 where it is shown now.
 Add some portamento and decrease the noise.
 This is the lead on Roygbiv.